Who can join QVMX?

 Race days cost:

-- MQ Licence if required, event licences are available on the day. $30
+- MQ Licence required, or one day event licences are available on the day. $35

 - Senior ride fee each day.